|MP 2.01.82||Bioimpendance Devices for Detection and Management of Lymphedema|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

 The detection of subclinical lymphedema, that is, the early detection of lymphedema before clinical symptoms become apparent, is another area of study.
-Detection of subclinical lymphedema (referred to as Stage 0 lymphedema) is problematic.
+Detection of subclinical lymphedema (referred to as stage 0 lymphedema) is problematic.
 Subclinical disease may exist for months or years before overt edema is noted.
-This approach generally involves comparison of preoperative (i.e. baseline) with postoperative measurements, since existing differences between upper extremities (like the effects of a dominant extremity) may obscure early, subtle differences resulting from the initial accumulation of fluid.
-Bioimpedance has been proposed as one diagnostic test for this condition.
+This approach generally involves comparison of preoperative (ie, baseline) with postoperative measurements, because existing differences between upper extremities (like the effects of a dominant extremity) may obscure early, subtle differences resulting from the initial accumulation of fluid.
+Bioimpedance has been proposed as a diagnostic test for this condition.
 Those who support this approach to diagnose subclinical disease believe that early treatment of subclinical lymphedema should result in less severe chronic disease.

-One of the devices is the ImpediMed L-Dex™ U400 cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process in 2007 (1) and in 2008.
-(2) According to the FDA letter, the device is “to aid in the clinical assessment of unilateral lymphedema of the arm in women.
-The device is not intended to diagnose or predict lymphedema of an extremity.”
+One of the devices is the ImpediMed L-Dex™ U400 cleared for marketing by FDA through the 510(k) process in 2007.
+According to FDA documents, the device is indicated as an aid in the clinical assessment of unilateral lymphedema of the arm in women.
+It is not intended to diagnose or predict lymphedema.

 Devices using bioimpedance (bioelectrical impedance spectroscopy) are considered investigational for use in the diagnosis, surveillance, or treatment of patients with lymphedema, including use in subclinical secondary lymphedema..

-Effective in 2011, there is a category III CPT code for bioelectrical impedance testing:
+Effective January 1, 2015, there is a category I CPT code for bioelectrical impedance testing:

 0239T: Bioimpedance spectroscopy (BIS), measuring 100 frequencies or greater, direct measurement of extracellular fluid differences between the limbs.